Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 ## Azure Network Security Groups page

 In this tab, you will be able to identify all the NSGs assigned to a VM or Subnet.
-On each one, you can check all the rules that are being applied
+On each one, you can check all the rules that are being applied.

 You can filter the information by: